-The Miami Beach surf ban has been lifted, on the 11th January 2012.
+The Miami Beach surf ban was lifted on January 11, 2012.
 After a strong and united complaint, the Floridian surfing community may again hit the waves of the city's beachfront.

-Surfers, kitesurfers, windsurfers, bodyboarders and other paddleboarders had been limited to the southern tip of the beach, a measure which was very unpopular and unfair.
+Surfers, kitesurfers, windsurfers, bodyboarders, and other paddleboarders had been limited to the southern tip of the beach, a measure that was very unpopular and unfair.

 There were $500 fines and 30 days in jail for those willing to disrespect the law, but City official say no fines were issued or made arrests.